Pourquoi prendre des compléments alimentaires pendant la grossesse ? - Epycure

 Eugénie Baudouard EUGÉNIE BAUDOUARD

-If pregnancy is a unique and particularly happy time , it is still a trying period for the human body which can present some inconveniences (nausea, cramps, fatigue, irritability, etc.).
-In addition, for her health and that of her child, the mother must be able to provide a set of essential nutrients to her pregnancy.
-Indeed, during its development, the fetus needs a large quantity of nutrients which it draws from its mother's mineral reserves.
-Therefore, a varied diet rich in vitamins and minerals or taking natural food supplements can be beneficial for the pregnant woman, both for the development of the fetus and for the well-being of the mother.
+If pregnancy is a unique and particularly happy moment, it is still a trying period for the human body which can present some inconveniences (nausea, cramps, fatigue, irritability, etc.).
+For her health and that of her child, the mother must be able to provide a set of essential nutrients for her pregnancy .
+During its development, the fetus needs a large quantity of nutrients which it draws from the mineral reserves of its mother.
+Therefore, an adaptation of nutritional needs must be put in place to provide the necessary vitamins and minerals through a balanced and varied diet or by taking natural food supplements, not only for the development of the fetus but also for the well-being of the mother.
+These needs will change during pregnancy,

-But then what are these nutrients that allow you to pamper your body and create an optimal environment for your child?
+But what are the specific nutrients that help you pamper your body and create an optimal environment for your child ?

 Vitamin B9